 Sussex Community Foundation – The Meads Fund

-– For our Employer Recruitment Service supporting local job seekers to secure jobs and supporting local employers to find suitable employees
+– For our ‘Working for You’ service supporting local jobseekers to secure jobs and supporting local employers to find suitable employees

 Supported by players of the People’s Postcode Lottery

 – Postcode Community Trust is a grant-giving charity funded entirely by players of People’s Postcode Lottery.
 People Matter received a grant from the Trust to help us support vulnerable jobseekers.